I-eerr-I/basemath/README.md

 # basemath
-A small python library to make work with numbers of any base
+A small python library to work with numbers of any base